-This is a transcription of an audio lecture from Introductory Lectures, originally given live at the Gnostic Academy of Chicago.
+This is a transcription of an audio lecture from Introduction to Gnostic Studies, originally given live at the Gnostic Academy of Chicago.

 We start with the quote from the Oracle of Delphi:

 “Man, know thyself and you shalt know the universe and its Gods!”

 For most of us, we do not have a deep understanding of ourselves.
 We have a superficial understanding of ourselves―our name, our race, our job―maybe what we like and dislike.
 When it comes to a deeper understanding, we ask: what does it mean to be a human being?
 Does it mean we have a soul?

 We might have ideas about it, and we might have beliefs, but how does one come to know themselves?
 How does one know themselves so profoundly that they then experience, directly, the universe, the gods, our own inner divinity, our connection with all the rest of life?